osbuild/images/test/README.md

 ## Manually image testing

-While most of this document describes our automatic setup, here are some useful tipps if manual testing/inspection of images is required.
+While most of this document describes our automatic setup, here are some useful tips if manual testing/inspection of images is required.

 To build an image just run `build-image`, then it can be booted with `boot-image` and the